Optimized Scheduling and Real-Time Mobility = Improved Oil Refinery Productivity

 The first two phases automate the rostering and scheduling functions and can facilitate higher workforce utilization rates.
 Mobility makes information available to employees at their fingertips and allows for more accurate feedback information.
 Whether deploying just one, two or all three phases, oil refineries benefit from higher employee productivity rates that reduce maintenance back logs and lead to higher system performance, increased output, and safer conditions.
 And when integrating all three phases with each other as well as with an existing Enterprise Asset Management solution (such as SAP), oil refineries can experience the fullest extent of these benefits—achieving more work with the same workforce resources.

-To find out more about this three-phased approach, we invite you to download our latest research: Employee Productivity Improvement Strategies in Oil Refinery Environments.
 We take you through each phase and show you how your workforce managers gain the ability to react quickly and effectively to changing conditions such as missing parts, workers out sick, permit issues, and conditions-for-work that are not in proper order.

 By increasing productivity and operational efficiency, oil refinery managers can keep the plant running smoothly, reduce maintenance backlogs, avoid unplanned outages, and extend the intervals between turnarounds as well as the duration of outages so that the business enjoys higher levels of profitability as well as reduced maintenance backlogs and increased safety compliance.